mohamedbanhawi/CarND-LaneLines-P1/Term1/Advanced Lane Finding Project 4/CarND-Advanced-Lane-Lines/readme.md

 To calculate the distance from the center:

-Assume camera is mounted in the centre of the image (along the x-axis)
+Assume camera is mounted in the centre of the image (along the x-axis), implemented in lines 289-293 in in [lane_finding.py](https://github.com/mohamedbanhawi/Udacity_SelfDrivingCar_Nanodegree/blob/master/Term1/Advanced%20Lane%20Finding%20Project%204/CarND-Advanced-Lane-Lines/lane_finding.py)
 ```python
 exp_center_m = self.img_size[0] / 2 * self.xm_per_pix
 ```